 Look up the Somerset Space Walk.
 Make the most of the sunshine and don’t worry about April showers, and go for a walk along the Bridgwater and Taunton Canal.
 Apparently people are surprised at what they see.

 Among the many family attractions Somerset has to offer is Longleat Safari and Adventure Park where, on top of the permanent features always worth visiting, are seasonal extravaganzas.
-Or there’s Montacute House, Glastonbury Tor, The Coleridge Way… Find them all on The Classic Guide (see bottom of page).
+Or there’s Montacute House, Glastonbury Tor, The Coleridge Way...
+The list is endless.

 If you’re staying in a holiday cottage in DORSET